PX4/PX4-user_guide/en/flight_modes/offboard.md

 ## MAVLink Messages

-The following MAVLink messages and their particular fields and field values are allowed for the specified frames.
+The following MAVLink messages and their particular fields and field values are allowed for the specified vehicle frames.

 ### Copter/VTOL